 No compensation will be earned with respect to a performance measure unless a performance "floor" for that measure is exceeded; the incentive opportunity with respect to a measure will be earned if the target is achieved; achievement between the floor and the target results in a lower amount of award with respect to that performance measure.
 An amount larger than the incentive opportunity for each performance measure can be earned, up to and possibly exceeding a specified limit, for exceeding the target for that measure.
 Depending on market conditions and other circumstances, performance criteria may be modified during the course of the year, and other performance criteria reweighted.
 In setting compensation levels, the Compensation Committee compares our Company to companies of comparable business focus, market capitalization, technological capabilities and market in which we compete for executives.
-As part of this process, the Compensation Committee and the Board does not use the compensation levels of companies as benchmarks, but rather as a factor in evaluating the compensation levels of the named executive officer.
-In 2015 the Compensation Committee retained the Hay Group, an independent compensation consulting firm, to assist in evaluating stock option and other incentives for our executive officers and other employees.
-The retention of the Hay Group was not recommended by management.
-No compensation consulting firm was retained in 2016 or 2017.
+As part of this process, the Compensation Committee and the Board does not use the compensation levels of comparable companies as benchmarks, but rather as a factor in evaluating the compensation levels of the named executive officer.